minio/docs/source/reference/minio-mc/mc-share-download.rst

    .. tab-item:: Get Object(s) in a Bucket

-      Use :mc-cmd:`mc share download` with the
+      Use :mc:`mc share download` with the
       :mc-cmd:`~mc share download --recursive` option to generate a URL for each object in a bucket.
 Each URL supports ``GET`` requests for its associated object: